kubeedge/kubeedge/docs/setup/kubeedge_configure.md

 Node registration can be completed in two ways:

-1. Automatic Registration
+1. Node - Automatic Registration
-2. Manual Registration
+2. Node - Manual Registration

-#### Node Auto Registration
+#### Node - Automatic Registration

 Edge node can be registered automatically if the `modules.edged.registerNode` is true.